riceissa/issarice.com/wiki/software.md

 date: 2020-01-15
 ---

 This page lists software I use or have used.
+I don't include web apps or plugins.
 This page is a placeholder for now.

 - [tmux]()
-- [Firefox]() for the vast majority of daily browsing; I also use Google Chrome for Facebook and Gmail, and occasionally for some other JavaScript-heavy sites that I don't want to view with Firefox.
+- Google Chrome and [Firefox]() for web browsing.
+These days I do most of my browsing in Chrome, because it's faster especially on JavaScript-heavy sites.
-  For most JavaScript-heavy web apps, often the easiest way to use them is to run them under an incognito Chrome window, rather than manually enabling a bunch of domains on NoScript or uMatrix.
+  (For most JavaScript-heavy web apps, often the easiest way to use them is to run them under an incognito Chrome window, rather than manually enabling a bunch of domains on NoScript or uMatrix.)
+  I still use Firefox and like Firefox's handling of browsing history better (Chrome seems to have a short memory, and many things don't show up when I type it in the address bar).
 - [Vim]() with various plugins for most text editing.
 - [Git]()
 - Anki for spaced repetition